 Rent and Escalation Clauses

 For instance, a lease might include an annual rent increase tied to the Consumer Price Index (CPI).
-While this might seem straightforward, it can significantly impact long-term affordability.
+While this might seem straightforward, it can impact long-term affordability.
 An experienced aviation attorney like Bill can help negotiate more favorable terms or at least provide clarity on what to expect financially over the lease term.

 Compliance with Aviation Regulations